 RRC has always been a pioneer in educating Jewish leaders for a multifaith world.
-Thanks to two consecutive three-year grants from the Henry Luce Foundation, the College created a unique initiative to train rabbis who can foster understanding among people of all faiths.
+Thanks to three consecutive three-year grants from the Henry Luce Foundation (totaling nearly one million dollars), the College created a unique initiative to train rabbis who can foster understanding among people of all faiths.
 Programs place a special emphasis on Jewish-Muslim engagement.
 Offerings include student internships in the community, interfaith text study with Jewish and Christian seminarians and Muslim graduate students; scholarly guest lecturers; and an evening salon with faith-based social activists.
 The department also hosts groundbreaking summer retreats for emerging Jewish and Muslim leaders.

-Rabbi Nancy Fuchs-Kreimer, '82, Ph.D., created and heads the program; Rabbi Melissa Heller, '08 provides additional faculty support.
+Rabbi Nancy Fuchs-Kreimer, '82, Ph.D., created and heads the program; Rabbi Melissa Heller, '08 and Rabbi Michael Ramberg, '12 provide additional faculty support.
 Interns in multifaith studies receive supervision from Rabbi Mordechai Liebling, '85, director of RRC's Social Justice Organizing Program.

 In the video below, Dr. Barry D. Mann teaches RRC rabbinical students how to use their Hebrew knowledge to learn the Arabic language.
 Rabbi Nancy Fuchs Kreimer, director of multifaith studies at RRC, hosts the class.

 What's going on in Multifaith Studies at RRC?